 Figure 2-3 illustrates an LTP block transmission operation involving both red (reliable) and green (unreliable) parts.
 In the figure, the sender generates an asynchronous checkpoint (third red segment) to which the receiver responds with a report segment.
 The segment containing the EORP is lost, as well as the second green-part segment.
 The EORP segment is retransmitted; the lost green segment is not.

-Figure 2-3 : Overview of LTP InteractionsServices NOT provided by LTP
+Figure 2-3 : Overview of LTP Interactions

+Section 7 of this document describes LTP Service Data Aggregation (SDA).
+SDA reduces the acknowledgement overhead associated with multiple small Red LTP Blocks by aggregating them together for the purposes of transmission and reporting.
+Figure 2-3 illustrates the operation of LTP when using Service Data Aggregation.

+Figure 2-4 : LTP Transmission Using Serice Data Aggregation

+Services NOT provided by LTP

 LTP does not provide an ‘in-order delivery’ service among LTP blocks.
 That is, the order of arrival of LTP blocks may not be the order in which they were submitted to the sending LTP engine for transmission.
 This is especially true when multiple blocks are sent concurrently, as retransmissions of segments from the first block may cause the (red part of) that block to be delivered to the destination LTP client after a block that started transmission later.